Pipeline inspection with thermal diagnostics

 The operator controlling the drone from a safe place has an immediate overview of the condition of the pipeline and if identifying a defect, can focus in detail and personally check the area.
 However, a traditional camera for the visible spectrum discovers only a fraction of the defects, or records only areas with visible damage or leaks.

 A traditional camera does not detect defects to internal heat insulation and the escapes of media below the surface of ground.
 With the timely discovery of areas where the insulation is thinner or where the cladding on the tube is damaged, major accidents can be prevented that would result in economic losses and a threat to the health and lives of the public.
 A thermal camera can detect such defects and record the thermal radiation of objects.
 On the basis of the difference to the surface of the pipeline and the experience of the operator, hidden defects can be found.
 It is easy to identify where the insulation is damaged and heat losses occur (during the transport of heating media).
-In the case of underground pipelines, any penetration of hot water causes the affected earth to heat up so it is possible to discover where the pipeline is broken underground.
+In the case of underground pipelines, any penetration of hot water causes the affected earth to heat up, so it is possible to discover where the pipeline is broken underground.
 This means that, it is no longer necessary to excavate kilometres of pipelines due to the discovery of the place of escape.
 The different temperature of the background and thin areas mean there is a risk of the pipe breaking so timely intervention may prevent fatal consequences.

 Why choose a Workswell WIRIS system?

 The combination of visual and thermographed inspection using drones can discover a series of potentially hazardous problems before they become dangerous or financially demanding.
-Moreover, the whole system is universal and can also be used in a series of other industrial applications, not only during the inspection of pipelines.
+Moreover, the whole system is universal and can also be used in a series of other industrial applications, not only on the inspection of pipelines.